pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 loss,            0.0013005418069932683,   0.0013349159149782007
 ```

 Note the first column is dedicated to labels and will not be used by the functions.
 It is necessary that the second column reports a unique ID for each curve.
-The functions will ask which is the target row of the regression.
-Please do not use the first row.
+The functions will ask which is the target row of the regression, do not use the first row.

 Instead, the feature matrix specifies the conditions associated with each unique ID of the previous file.
 For example, suppose you have two different antibiotics each with two different concentrations; then the matrix will be: